ACINQ/eclair/source/index.html.md

 }
 ```

-Returns information about this instance such as **nodeId** and current block height as seen by eclair.
+Returns information about this instance such as version, features, **nodeId** and current block height as seen by eclair.

 ### HTTP Request